joesweeny/statistico-data/docs/applications/grpc.md

 # gRPC
 Statistico's internal systems communicate via gRPC.
-This application's gRPC specifications can be found in the [/proto](https://github.com/statistico/statistico-data/internal/app/grpc/proto) directory.
+This application's gRPC specifications can be found in the [statistico-proto](https://github.com/statistico/statistico-proto/data) repository.
 For more on gRPC view [here](https://grpc.io/docs/guides/)

 This application exposes four services: